Safeguarding at Rosslyn Park FC

 We’re pleased to announce our Concussion and Head Injury protocols have been further enhanced through our partnership with Return2Play, the UK’s leading sports medicine parter for Schools & Clubs.
 We will be using their Head Injury and Concussion Care service to provide our players with access to the UK’s leading concussions experts.

 Find out more at return2play.org.uk

 Rosslyn Park runs regular Safeguarding courses for the Minis and Youth section.
-The next course is scheduled for September 2020.

 The policy adopted by Rosslyn Park draws on the best practice laid out by the RFU Safeguarding Team – details of the latest sport-wide policy are available in the RFU Policy Document.

 1. Rosslyn Park Football Club (RPFC acknowledges its responsibility to safeguard the welfare of all children involved in Rosslyn Park from harm.

 2. RPFC confirms that it adheres to the Rugby Football Union’s Safeguarding Policy and the procedures, practices and guidelines and endorse and adopt the Policy Statement contained in that document and any successor policy.